DigitalPrimates/packing-tape/README.md

 In the case where multiple projects contain different but compatible versions of a dependency, `packing-tape` will resolve the conflict and install version of the dependency that satisfies both projects.
 If the conflict can not be resolved, `packing-tape` will throw an error notifying you of the conflict.

+Note:  When versioning your project, only commit your base package.json config, not the version modified by `packing-tape`.

 ## Prerequisites
 1. Your workspace dir must contain a `workspace.json` that maps `module name` to `module dir`.